Conditions: Salivary Gland Tumors

 Warthin’s tumor (cystadenoma lymphomatosum)

 Warthin’s tumor, also known as cystadenoma lymphomatosum, is a benign salivary gland tumor usually found in the parotid gland, and it is not unusual for people to have this this type of tumor on each side.
-Tobacco smoking is a significant risk factor for the development of a Warthin’s tumor.
+A history of tobacco smoking is a significant risk factor for the development of a Warthin’s tumor.

 Lymph node within a salivary gland